andresg9108/processpy/README.md

 python node_modules/processpy/process.py -html
 ~~~

-If all goes well, this command should create a couple of files and folders above the current folder.
-With this we already have the entire structure that is explained below.
+This command should create a couple of files and folders on top of the current folder and with this we already have the structure that is explained below.

 - "../pages": This folder contains the files that correspond to each page.
 - "../pageTemplates": This folder contains the templates that each of the pages will use.
 - "../web": This folder contains the production files.

 Now we can do a couple of tests to see how it works.
-Open the file "../example/pageTemplates/index.html" and add the following lines.
+Open the file "./pageTemplates/index.html" and add the following lines.

 **File: ./pageTemplates/index.html**